-Knowing how satisfied employees are is much easier the more you keep in touch.
+Knowing how satisfied employees are is much easier when you keep in touch.
 From uncovering simmering crises to simply strengthening HR-employee relationships—communication is key.
 When employees know their input is valued, their satisfaction will be greater.
-The more content employees are, the more productive, more loyal and more profitable they’ll be.
+The more satisfied employees are, the more productive, more loyal and more profitable they’ll be.

 4 reasons why traditional employee feedback efforts fall short